pjambet/redis-in-ruby/content/post/chapter-1-basic-server.md

 ## Conclusion

 We now know how to run a basic TCP server, it can write strings to its clients and then close the connection, that's it.
 That being said, as we'll see in future chapters, we can do a lot with that.
-We also looked at the limitiation of a single threaded approach, and while we could use threads to improve the situation, we are purposefully not doing it for now, to keep our example simple and improve it one step at a time.
+We also looked at the limitation of a single threaded approach, and while we could use threads to improve the situation, we are purposefully not doing it for now, to keep our example simple and improve it one step at a time.

 In the next chapter we'll create a server class and make it read input from clients, and respond to `GET` and `SET`, in their most basic forms, we won't implement things like TTL or other options,